-32. Application for an order appointing an administrator
+32. Application for an order appointing an Administrator

-- (1) An application for the appointment of an Administrator pursuant to Article 22(2) of Part 3 may only be made by a creditor or creditors, together or separately in the circumstances where an application for Rehabilitation has been made and there is evidence of misconduct.
-If the Company is an Authorised Person, the creditors must notify the DFSA immediately upon filing the application. - (2) The Administrator must be a person who is registered as an insolvency practitioner under Part 10 of this Law. - (3) Notice of the application shall be given to all creditors of the Company.
-Any person who is entitled to appoint an Administrative Receiver must indicate whether they object or not to the appointment of an Administrator. - (4) Upon hearing the application, including any objections to the appointment, the Court may dismiss it or adjourn it, or make an order that it thinks fit, including a winding up order in accordance with this Law. - (5) If the Court is: - (a) satisfied that a Company is or is likely to become unable to pay its debts; and - (b) considers the appointment of an Administrator would be likely to achieve one or more of the purposes in (8) below, the Court may appoint an Administrator in relation to the Company.

-- (6) The order appointing the Administrator shall direct that during the period for which the order is in force, the affairs business and property of the business shall be managed by a person appointed by the Court as Administrator. - (7) The Court in making such appointment may give all the necessary powers to enable the Administrator to rehabilitate the Company including those set out in Schedule 2.
+- (1) An application for the appointment of an Administrator pursuant to Article 22(2) of Part 3 may only be made by one (1) or more creditors either jointly or separately in the circumstances where an application for Rehabilitation has been made and there is evidence of misconduct.
+If the Company is an Authorised Person, the creditors shall notify the DFSA immediately upon filing the application. - (2) The Administrator shall be a person who is registered as an insolvency practitioner under Part 10 of this Law. - (3) Notice of the application shall be given to all creditors of the Company.
+Any person who is entitled to appoint an Administrative Receiver shall indicate whether or not they object to the appointment of an Administrator. - (4) Upon hearing the application, including any objections to the appointment, the Court may dismiss it adjourn it, or make an order that it thinks fit, including a winding up order in accordance with this Law. - (5) If the Court is: - (a) satisfied that a Company is or is likely to become unable to pay its debts; and - (b) considers the appointment of an Administrator would be likely to achieve one or more of the purposes in Article 32(8), - (c) the Court may appoint an Administrator in relation to the Company. - (6) The order appointing the Administrator shall direct that during the period for which the order is in force, the affairs business and property of the business shall be managed by a person appointed by the Court as Administrator. - (7) The Court in making such appointment may give all the necessary powers to enable the Administrator to rehabilitate the Company including those set out in Schedule 2.
 The Court shall also make provision for any additional fees and indemnities that the Administrator may reasonably request.
-Alternatively, the Court may make an order for the commencement of the winding up of the Company under this Law or any other such order as it considers appropriate. - (8) The purposes for which an order may be made are: - (a) the approval of a Rehabilitation Plan under Part 3; - (b) the approval of a Voluntary Arrangement under Part 2; - (c) the approval of a scheme of arrangement under the Companies Law; and - (d) the use of investigation procedures in relation to matters set out in Chapter 7 of Part 6 (Protection of Assets in Liquidation) (Articles 106 to 115) and Articles 131 to 134;

-and the order shall specify the purpose(s) for which an Administrator is appointed.
+Alternatively, the Court may make an order for the commencement of the winding up of the Company under this Law or any other order it considers appropriate. - (8) The purposes for which an order may be made are: - (a) the approval of a Rehabilitation Plan under Part 3; - (b) the approval of a Voluntary Arrangement under Part 2; - (c) the approval of a scheme of arrangement under the Companies Law; and - (d) the use of investigation procedures in relation to matters set out in Articles 107 to 111 and Articles 131 to 135, and the order shall specify the purpose(s) for which an Administrator is appointed.